cacophony-wj/LeS/README.md

 There are also issues with some hoods causing bald heads to poke through that I have yet to resolve.
 This mostly happens when the PC wears a hooded robe and crouches, so if it bothers you, don't do either of those things.

+## Some of me is too _jiggly_!
+(Especially the belly.)

+I tried to minimize it as much as possible, but the available CBPC presets are kinda not ideal.
+Either reinstall the _CBBE 3BBB_ mod (position 256) and experiment with the CBPC options or install _Sinful CBPC_ (Google it) for fine control.
+Load order shouldn't matter, but if the MCM won't appear, open the console and type _setstage ski_configmanagerinstance 1_ and wait for the message(s).

+## I read a skill book but my skill didn't go up!

+This is because you "can't concentrate" if you're horny, so you don't get 100% skill experience from skill books.
+Check the _Magic Effects_ tab of your _Magic_ window for **red** effects that affect experience gain.
+Usually they are marked **Lover's Desire**.
+If you're not locked up with something alleviate that need and then read the book.
+If you're locked into gear and can't _take care of business_, you're out of luck.
+Leave the book where it is and read the next one you come across, otherwise it will be wasted.

+## I'm running _Light But Kinky_ and I can't find my save!

+Try using _Show All Saves._ Devious or Cursed Loot (one of the two) sometimes puts them in a weird place, most likely because of legacy scripts.

 ## CGO isn't leaning / dodging! _or_ When I go into an adult scene, I hear sounds and voices but they just stand there!

 I sometimes forget to run _Nemesis_ before uploading a build.
 Smack me on Github or in the channel and I'll do it.
 If you don't want to wait follow these instructions.